INGREDIENTS:

 1 cup butter

-1 cup granulated sugar (not powdered sugar)
+1 cup granulated sugar (not powdered

 ½ cup salted vanilla porter caramel